Here are the answers to common technical support questions about Smoke Gateway.

 Here are two different methods to correct this issue:

-• Make sure you have downloaded and installed the latest version of the ThermoWorks BBQ app.
+2. Make sure you have downloaded and installed the latest version of the ThermoWorks app.

-• Make sure that you have a Wi-Fi or internet connection on your phone or tablet.
+3. Make sure that you have a Wi-Fi or Internet connection on your phone or tablet.

-• Make sure you that location services are enabled on your phone or tablet and that the ThermoWorks BBQ app is authorized to use location services.
+4. Make sure that location services are enabled on your phone or tablet and that the ThermoWorks app is authorized to use location services.
 (You will find location services in your phone or tablet’s settings.)